Multiscale Modelling of Birth-Death Processes: Introduction

 Our analytical approach exploits a key simplification: near extinction boundaries, the complex nonlinear dynamics of realistic biological systems reduce to tractable birth-death processes.
 When populations are small, interactions between rare individuals become negligible, and each individual's fate can be analysed independently.
 This birth-death structure enables exact computation of extinction probabilities via classical branching process theory, and provides the mathematical foundation for our error analysis.

 This paper is organised as follows.
 Section~\ref{sec:general_framework} introduces the three modelling frameworks: deterministic ODEs, stochastic CTMCs as the gold standard of accuracy, and JSF hybrid methods.
 Section~\ref{sec:birth-death-framework} develops the mathematical framework underpinning our analysis, showing how general systems reduce to birth-death processes near extinction; this reduction is the key that enables the error bounds derived in Section~\ref{sec:error_analysis}.
+Although we work with JSF throughout for concreteness, the derivation depends only on the birth and death rates of the scarce species near the extinction boundary, so the resulting bounds apply to any threshold-based hybrid scheme; we return to this point in Section~\ref{sec:discussion}.
 Building on this foundation, Section~\ref{sec:error_analysis} derives theoretical error bounds and practical heuristics for hybrid threshold selection.
 Section~\ref{sec:lv-case-study} demonstrates the theory through a detailed case study using the stochastic Lotka-Volterra predator-prey system, with explicit solutions and numerical validation.
 Lastly, we discuss the broader implications of the work and future extensions in Section~\ref{sec:discussion}.